Advanced Mortgage Calculator

 Types of Mortgages

-Different types of mortgages are detailed below for better understanding:
+Different types of mortgages are covered below for better understanding:

 1. Fixed-rate mortgage: The interest rate stays the same for the entire term, so your monthly payments may be easier to understand.